SpectoLabs/hoverfly/docs/reference/flags_environment_variables.md

     -tls-verification=<string>

 Turn on/off TLS verification for outgoing requests (Hoverfly will not try to verify certificates) - defaults to true.

+TLS verification can also be turned on/off with the `HoverflyTlsVerification` environment variable.
+For example `HoverflyTlsVerification=false`.

 ## Logging & metrics